ivp

 A library of numerical methods for solving initial value problems (IVPs)

-This library provides a pure rust implementation of SciPy's solve_ivp function with slight modifications to the API to better fit Rust's design patterns.
+This library provides a pure Rust implementation of SciPy's solve_ivp function with slight modifications to the API to better fit Rust's design patterns.
+It is also available as a Python package with a SciPy-compatible API.

 Currently implemented solvers: